 4. Create a Site Map with your Goals Top of Mind

-A site map is just a fancy word that means a structure that you build before you build the site.
-While there are professional programs out there to help you build a site map for your website strategy, you can create one in simple software such as Excel.
+A site map is just a fancy word that means a structure that you create before you build the site.
+While there are professional programs out there to help you develop a site map for your website strategy, you can create one in simple software such as Excel.
 In my site maps, I include the hierarchy of the pages on my site.
 I include SEO keywords (more on that later), individual page structure, and even copy.
 A site map is a very nice tool to get organized before you actually launch the build of your site.

 5. Research Keywords in Your Industry that Customers Search For

 Every industry, no matter how obscure it is, has keywords in search engines that people search for.
 Choosing the right keywords for your website strategy is a critical step.
 My recommendations for choosing keywords:

 - Find keywords with at least 200 searches per month, less than 2000 searches per month (to start).

 - Find keywords that have a cost per click (for Google AdWords).
 These words are good indicators that your competition is gaining leads or sales from this keyword.

 - Find keywords that are in your industry or related to your industry.
 You don’t want to be targeting the wrong types of customers.
 There may be nice complimentary words that you can target to bring the right customer type to your pages.